Spiral Antidepressant Withdrawal Field Guide

 Withdrawal Characteristics

-Often comes in waves that improve over time
+• Often occurs in waves that improve over time

 Relapse Characteristics